ChefKissInc/NootedRed/README.md

 Injecting the GPU kexts is not possible during the OpenCore injection stage.
 The prelink stage fails for kexts of this type as their dependencies aren't contained in the Boot Kext Collection, where OpenCore injects kexts to, they're in the System Kext Collection.

-In conclusion, this kext is constricted to Big Sur since there are too many incompatibilities with older and newer macOS versions.
+In conclusion, this kext is (currently) exclusive to macOS 11 (Big Sur) since there are too many incompatibilities with older and newer macOS versions.

-### I get a panic saying "Failed to get VBIOS from VRAM", how can I fix this?

-Ensure Legacy Boot/CSM is disabled in your BIOS settings.

-### I get stuck on gIOScreenLockState 3, how can I fix this?

-Ensure you have VRAM size larger or equal to 512MiB.
-Recommended VRAM size is 1GiB or larger.
-(Use a tool like Smokeless-UMAF if there's no option, or options are lacking).